tldr-pages/tldr/pages/osx/pod.md

 `pod init`

-- Download all pod defined in Podfile and create an Xcode Pods library project in `./Pods`:
+- Download and install all pods defined in the Podfile (that haven't been installed before):

 `pod install`